julrich/Obsmd-Life-Manager/01 Notes/02 Resources/03 Meetings/2023-01-23 - ExE Catch up after vacation with Lukas and Micha.md

 # Discussion notes
 - Refinement for commodity tickets
 - Enable "classic WLP" on ExE platform
+- Discussed different abstractions for results and blocks in relation to:
+	- continuous summaries (in steps)
+	- parameterized journey entries
+	- partial blocks for "result completion"

 # Action items
 - [ ] Meeting Notes Distributed to the Team